Open Access

 • Restrictor input flow is equal to bearing lubricant flow rate.

-• is at trailing edge of the positive region for symmetric pressure distribution in the α direction.
+• Mathematical equation is at trailing edge of the positive region for symmetric pressure distribution in the α direction.
 It is known as Reynolds boundary condition (RBC).
 This RBC suggested that pressure will smoothly approach zero at the position where cavitation occurs.

 3 Solution strategy